jmerle/inkdrop-table-editor/README.md

 Most commands are also available through the context menu opened by right-clicking inside the editor and through the application menu (Plugins > Table Editor).

-Table formatting and header alignment can be configured in the plugin's settings.
+The formatting style and the header alignment can be configured in the plugin's settings.

 ## Changelog